-Earn credit for your apprenticeship and finish your degree now!
+Earn credit for your current or completed apprenticeship and finish your degree now!

 Documentation of completion of a national or state approved program must be submitted when applying for the degree.